froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-Release-Schedule-and-Guidelines.md

 Minor releases numbered `1.x.x`.
 Consist of

 - Only bug fixes
-- Never have new features, or enhancements
+- Never have new features, or major enhancements